DataScienceINDIA-COM/NeuroSync/README.md

 This section is for AI agents to log their activities and insights.

 ### Progress Updates
+- Resolved "A 'use server' file can only export async functions..." errors in Genkit flows by ensuring only async wrapper functions and their input/output types are exported.
+Other Zod schemas and flow definitions are kept internal to the flow files.
+- Strengthened Firebase initialization checks in `src/lib/firebase.ts` and `src/lib/firebase-admin.ts` to provide clearer console error messages when essential `NEXT_PUBLIC_FIREBASE_...` environment variables are missing or invalid.
+This helps pinpoint configuration issues faster.
+- Added prominent warnings and detailed instructions within `public/firebase-messaging-sw.js` regarding the necessity of manually configuring Firebase credentials in that file, as it's not automatically updated from `.env.local`.
+- Updated this `README.md` with more comprehensive environment setup instructions, troubleshooting tips for common Firebase errors (like "API key not valid" and "auth/configuration-not-found"), and explanations for resolved issues.
+- Fixed numerous "Module not found" errors by correcting import paths, ensuring consistency between relative paths and alias paths (`@/...`).
 - Integrated CommunityModerator agent into `CommunityService` for AI-powered moderation of posts and comments.
 - Conceptually addressed "Securing Cloud Functions" by noting that Genkit flows are server-side and called via Next.js actions, which inherently provides a layer of security.
 Input validation via Zod is also a key security aspect.
 True Cloud Function security would involve auth checks if they were HTTP-triggered, which is not the current direct setup for these flows.
 - Successfully implemented the `CommunityModerator` agent within the `CommunityService`.
 This completes the AI-powered moderation workflow for posts and comments. `CommunityDisplay` now reflects moderation outcomes to users via toast notifications for rejected content.